Fun Things to do in Newcastle, Australia in 2 Days

 You can end your night with a drink at local watering hole, The Kent.
 I’m not going to tell you what locals colloquially refer to it as, as this isn’t my blog and it’s quite rude.

 If you’re not staying in the city, you can easily hop on a train back to Sydney, as Beaumont is the street which Hamilton Train Station is located on.
+Make sure you spend at least 3 days in Sydney to see all the city has to offer!

 How to Get to Newcastle